ericmandel/js9/README.md

   - control JS9 using scripts from the Linux shell or Python
   - runs on Macs, Linux, Windows, iPads, iPhones, ...
   - runs as a Desktop app, in all modern browsers, mobile apps are coming ...
+  - utilizes WebAssembly, if present (FITS processing at near native speed!)

 How can I try it out?
 ---------------------